Hit enter after type your search item

 That is, it resulted in a conflict of code in the footer.php file.

-If you open the file from local directory to your editor, you will see code like this:
+If you open the file from the local directory to your editor, you will see code like this:

 How to resolve this conflict and merge?

-One of the ways for resolving this conflict is to open the filer in the editor or within Git.
 Find out the markers that Git identified as conflict and remove those after carefully looking at the code.

 Git merge conflict fix